cmbrandenburg/oosmake/README.md

 ## What is `oosmake`?
 Why is it useful?

-`oosmake` is a shell script that wraps `make` by trying to find the correct out-of-source build directory for a project.
-(An out-of-source build directory is a directory used for separating build files, such as executables and object files, from the canonical files in a source project.
-Out-of-source builds are common when using CMake.)
+`oosmake` is a shell script that wraps `make` by finding the correct out-of-source build directory or non-recursive makefile for the current directory.
+An out-of-source build directory is a directory used for separating build files, such as executables and object files, from the canonical files in a source project.
+Out-of-source builds are common when using CMake.

-You may find `oosmake` useful if you're (1) doing out-of-source builds and (2) using Vim.
-Rather than changing directories to run `make`, or using `make`'s `-C` parameter, you may instead set Vim's `makeprg` setting to `oosmake` and the Vim command `:make` will "do the right thing"—regardless whether you're doing an out-of-source build or doing a normal, in-source build.
+You may find `oosmake` useful if you're (1) doing out-of-source or non-recursive builds and (2) using Vim.
+Rather than changing directories to run `make`, or using `make`'s `-C` parameter, you may instead set Vim's `makeprg` option to `oosmake`, and the Vim command `:make` will “do the right thing”—regardless whether you're doing an out-of-source build, a non-recursive build, or a normal in-source build.

 ## How does it work?

-`oosmake` works by recursively ascending the file system tree, starting from the current directory, until either it finds an out-of-source makefile or else runs out of directories. `oosmake`'s behavior is shown in the following examples.
+`oosmake` works by recursively ascending the file system tree, starting in the current directory, until either it finds a makefile, an out-of-source makefile, or else runs out of directories.
+The following examples show `oosmake`'s behavior.

 ### Example 1